inacio-developer/AppIdeasCollection/TIer 1/02. Border Radius Previewer/README.md

 ## Bonus features

-- [ ] User can change all 8 possible values of the border-radius in order to create a complex shape
+- [x] <s>User can change all 8 possible values of the border-radius in order to create a complex shape</s>

 ## Useful links and resources